MylanPG/RPiTouchscreen/README.md

 # RPiTouchscreen
 Config file for Raspberry Pi Touchscreen

 This is the code I added to config.txt to allow an LCD Touchscreen to work on a Raspberry Pi running Kali Linux.
+The original code suggested by the manufacturer was buggy and crashed the system leading to kernel errors.
+After tweaking and messing with the settings, this is what worked.

 ```
 hdmi_group=2